 Consists of fees for accounting consultations and other services that were reasonably related to the performance of audits or reviews of our financial statements and were not reported above under "Audit Fees."

 Tax Fees

 Tax Fees consist of fees for professional services rendered for assistance with federal, state, local and international tax compliance.
-The audit committee has determined that the provision of these services to us by PricewaterhouseCoopers LLP is compatible with maintaining their independence.

 All Other Fees